Hailee Steinfeld: 2015–2018: Established actress and musical projects

-2019–present: Half Written Story and continued acclaim
+2019–present: Streaming series and current projects

+At the end of 2018, Steinfeld was cast to star as Emily Dickinson in the Apple TV+ period comedy series Dickinson.
+The show aired on November 1, 2019.
+To promote the show, Steinfeld released "Afterlife" which featured on the show's first-season finale.
+The show ran for three seasons.
+In 2020, the show won a Peabody Award, making Dickinson the first show from Apple TV+ to win the prestigious honor.

 In January 2019, Steinfeld featured on the remix of "Woke Up Late" by Drax Project.
 In August 2019, Steinfeld featured on the music video for Benny Blanco and Juice Wrld's single "Graduation".
 She also appeared in a cameo as one of the recruited Angels in the 2019 film Charlie's Angels, and also made an appearance on Between Two Ferns: The Movie.

-In December 2018, Steinfeld was cast to star as Emily Dickinson in the Apple TV+ period comedy series Dickinson.
-The show aired on November 1, 2019.
-To promote the show, Steinfeld released "Afterlife" which featured on the show's first season finale.
-The show went for three seasons.
-In 2020, Steinfeld won a Peabody Award, making Dickinson the first show from Apple TV+ to win the prestigious honor.

 Steinfeld released two singles in 2020, "Wrong Direction" and "I Love You's".
 The tracks acted as the first and second singles, respectively, from her EP Half Written Story, which was released on May 8, 2020.
 The EP received mixed reviews with critics praising Steinfeld's vocals, confidence and vulnerability but panning the music.
-On May 28, 2020, Steinfeld released a single with Taiwanese singer, Chen Linong, titled "Masterpiece".
+On May 28, 2020, Steinfeld released a single with Taiwanese singer Chen Linong, titled "Masterpiece".

 In December 2020, Steinfeld was cast as Kate Bishop / Hawkeye in the Disney+ Marvel Cinematic Universe series Hawkeye.
 The show premiered on November 24, 2021, and consisted of six episodes.
 Her role received positive reviews from critics.
 Steinfeld is set to reprise the role in future films, noting that she has signed a multi-project deal.
 Steinfeld also voiced Violet "Vi" in the adult animated show Arcane which was released on November 20, 2021.
 The show is set in the League of Legends universe.
+A second season was also announced.